-Net Gains and (Losses)
+Net investment gains and (losses)

-Net gains and (losses) on the Company's Consolidated Statements of Comprehensive Income include realized capital gains (losses) which are recognized using the specific identification method.
+Net investment gains and (losses) on the Company's Consolidated Statements of Comprehensive Income include realized capital gains (losses) which are recognized using the specific identification method.
 Net realized capital gains (losses) include adjustments for related deferred policy acquisition costs, sales inducement assets, reserves, policyholder dividend obligations, income taxes, and impairment of capitalized software.

-Beginning in 2019, net gains and (losses) include the changes in fair value of equity securities held at fair value and limited partnerships that are not accounting for under the equity method.
+Beginning in 2019 and in accordance with ASU 2016-01, net investment gains and (losses) include the changes in fair value of equity securities held at fair value and limited partnerships that are not accounting for under the equity method.